 Delegates are the heart of any MUN conference.
 They are the students who represent the different countries in committees, taking upon their respective views when debating to reach solutions to some of the biggest issues threatening the international community.

-A good delegate does not necessarily have to be good at debating.
-But they have to be willing to challenge themselves and work with others to reach solutions.
+The ideal delegate does not necessarily have to be good at debating, but rather be willing to challenge their skills and work collaboratively to reach meaningful solutions.

-Being a delegate at BIGMUN is a really fun experience that will make you more confident at public speaking as well as strengthen your creative thinking and compromising abilities.
+Being a delegate at BIGMUN is an incredibly valuable experience that will overall make you more confident as a public speaker, strengthen your creative thinking and enhance your compromising abilities.

 For more information regarding Delegates read 'For Delegates'

 Staff is what binds the whole conference together.
-Without them, there is no place for the delegates to sit, no placards to raise, and no functioning BIGMUN.
-Staff are the people behind the scenes that turn up the spotlight and directs it at the delegates so they can have their time to shine.
-The staff handles every practical aspect of the conference.
-From handing out lunches to counting votes in committees.
+Without them, there is no place for the delegates to sit, no placards to raise, and no swiftly moving BIGMUN.
+Staff is the individuals behind the scenes who turn up the spotlight and shine it on the delegates.
+They handle every practical aspect of the conference from handing out lunches, to counting votes in committees.
 It requires collaborative skills and teamwork to make the entire conference work out to the best of its ability.

-Being a part of the staff gives you an opportunity to learn what goes into preparing and organizing large events.
-A great practice for future jobs (e.g. serving food and drinks, selling merch, etc) and an opportunity to feel responsibility over something.
-And at last it’s a chance to be a part of BIGMUN without having to debate and twist your mind finding solutions to our world's problems.
+Being a part of the staff gives you the opportunity to learn about what goes into preparing and organizing large events; great practice for future jobs (e.g. serving food and drinks, selling merch, etc); an opportunity to feel responsible for something.
+And at last, it is a chance to be a part of BIGMUN without having to debate and twist your mind in finding solutions to our world's largest problems.

 Press - Journalism

-Write fun, scintillating and informative articles for every participant in BIGMUN to read!
-Articles may range from interviews, opinions, informative or historical articles.
-With the help of your Head of Journalism, you will get feedback on drafts and gain skills to formulate information in new and creative ways.
+Write excellent, scintillating and informative articles for every participant in BIGMUN to read!
+Articles may range from interviews, opinions, informative or historical pieces.
+With the help of your Head of Journalism, you will receive feedback on drafts and gain skills to formulate information in new and innovative ways.

 Press - Layout